About

 About Us

 Our/Story, the Washitaw de Dugdamound And The Jamassi/Yamassee are Copper Colored American Autothchonous, aborigine, origine, native, American Indians.
 In 1993, the United Nations Center for Human Rights recognized the Washitaw de Dugdahmoundyah Muur Empire as the Oldest Indigenous group of people on earth, misnomered as black, negro, and Indian.
 As a result of this acknowledgment, the registered Project # 215/93 ensued.
-The Wasitaw were Moundbuilders and the Yamassee/Jamassi were also Moundbuilders and came from the same tribes/clans and families.
+The Wasitaw were Moundbuilders and the Yamassee/Jamassi were also Moundbuilders from the same tribes/clans and families.
 While many history books claim the Yamassee tribe is extinct, Yamassee Indians are very much alive.
 The federal government knows them as Washitaw, Guale, Yuchi, Chechesee, and Tama.
 Altamaha, Jamassi, Americario, Pocotaligo, Salkehatchie, Hitchiti or Mikisuki), Oconee, Cusabo, Tomatly, Okeete.
 Around the time of the Civil War, the South Carolina slave code was in high effect and many Yamassee were forced into slavery their classification was changed from Indian to Negro or Mulatto, and they were coined as the “Negro Indians.”
 This eventually became the handy work of Walter A. Plecker and the Negro Act of 1740.

 The United Nations recognizes the Washitaw Muurs Nation within the United States along with the other Indigenous people of America.
 The Declaration on Rights Of Indigenous People includes the Washitaw Nation, a nation that is made up of “Black” People who have the archaeological and historical evidence to prove that the original inhabitants of North and South America (so-called “Indians”) were Copper-skinned People who were original to this land mass known as Turtle Island.